- Parents Home

 - Meats and fish should be well cooked and eaten just after preparation.

 - Avoid food from street vendors.

-When you pack, include any medicines and other medical supplies you and your family use regularly because they may be hard to find at your destination.
-Don't forget inhalers, allergy medication, and insulin, if needed.
+Pack any medicines and other medical supplies you and your family use regularly.
+These could be hard to find at your destination.
+Don't forget inhalers, allergy medicine, and insulin, if needed.

 Other items you might want to pack:

 - a small first-aid kit that includes antiseptic, antibiotic ointment, bandages, and other OTC medications your doctor may recommend